Travel Tips for your Journey through Chile

 Please also note the special entry requirements of Rapa Nui.

 Furthermore, the Chilean customs authorities require an affidavit for the products carried on entry.
-As part of the ongoing digitalization, this should be done using the online form.
+As part of the ongoing digitalization, this should be done using the online form (red button, from then on in English).
 We recommend completing the digital form 48 hours before crossing the border to Chile and saving the receipt offline.

 Do I need vaccinations for a trip to Chile?